Perdu/Cookinspect/README.md

 Selenium-based crawler used to find violations in cookie banners of IAB Europe's Transparency &amp; Consent Framework

+Update August 2021: TCFv2 support uploaded to this repository.

-Update September 2020: CMPs switched to TCFv2 in August 2020.
-This script only handles TCFv1 and is therefore obsolete unless it's adapted to the new TCF version (contact me if interested).
+~~ Update September 2020: CMPs switched to TCFv2 in August 2020.
+This script only handles TCFv1 and is therefore obsolete unless it's adapted to the new TCF version (contact me if interested). ~~

 ## Introduction